paixaop/node-sodium/docs/generichash.md

-Note the [Generic Hashing](https://download.libsodium.org/doc/hashing/generic_hashing.html) of the libsodium documentation, on which this document heavily depends.
+Note the [Generic Hashing](https://download.libsodium.org/doc/hashing/generic_hashing.html) section of the libsodium documentation, on which this document heavily depends.

 Implemented using BLAKE2b.
 This function set should not be used to hash passwords.
 Use `crypto_pwhash` instead.